ryjen/prep-cli/README.md

 ============

 Create an issue/feature, fork, build, send pull request.
 Upon approval add your name to AUTHORS.
-Also looking for maintainers, start a conversation.
+Also looking for help, send a message.